Alexander-Fransson/LearningRust/cheatsheet.md

 - where clauses makes it easyer to implement many trait constraints on functions
 - you may also specify a trait implementation for the return type of a generic function

+### Associated types
+- Allows types to be associated with traits
+- concrete type needs to be specified
+- Is basically a placeholder type that the trait method can use in the signature
+- basically a more flexible generic type
+- allows traits to have diferent associated types for diferent implementing types

 ### Derivable traits
 - fast traits like debug, clone and copy that can be automatically implemented by the compiler